-- 22. Quality Services Matter by further capital investment in ICT In particular, over the next 5 years, we expect to: - Develop ICT infrastructure to support transformation of Council Services around the needs of the citizen, including: home working; mobile working; improved information management; development of more self-service delivery opportunities; single citizen's index; better integration of systems.

-- Renew critical components of the existing infrastructure to ensure the continued reliability of ICT applications across the council, including the Microsoft Server Platform; Microsoft SQL Server; and Microsoft Office Systems. - Integrate the Schools' data network with the Council's main data network at the end of the 10 year PFI contract which will provide opportunities for greater efficiencies through a single solution.
+- 23. Key priority is further capital investment in ICT.
+In particular, over the next 5 years, we expect to: - Develop ICT infrastructure to support transformation of Council Services around the needs of the citizen, including: home working; mobile working; improved information management; development of more self-service delivery opportunities; single citizen's index; better integration of information systems. - Renew critical components of the existing infrastructure to ensure the continued reliability of ICT applications across the council, including the Microsoft Server Platform; Microsoft SQL Server; and Microsoft Office Systems.